zulip/zulipbot/README.md

 ## Usage

-* **Claim an issue** — Comment `@zulipbot claim` on the issue you want to claim; **@zulipbot** will assign you to the issue, label the issue as **in progress**, and give you read-only collaborator access to the repository, if necessary.
+* **Claim an issue** — Comment `@zulipbot claim` on the issue you want to claim; **@zulipbot** will assign you to the issue and label the issue as **in progress**.

+    If you're a new contributor, **@zulipbot** will give you read-only collaborator access to the repository and leave a welcome message on the issue you claimed.

     You can also claim an issue that you've opened by including "**@zulipbot** claim" in the body of your issue.

-* **Label your issues** — Add appropriate labels to issues that you opened by including `@zulipbot label` in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes ("").
+* **Label your issues** — Add appropriate labels to issues that you opened by including`@zulipbot label` in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes ("").

     For example, to add the **bug** and **help wanted** labels to your issue, comment or include `@zulipbot label "bug" "help wanted"` in the issue body.

+    You'll receive an error message if you try to add any labels to your issue that don't exist in your repository.

 ## Installation